-The mission of the Ferguson Road Initiative (FRI) is to transform far East Dallas into a safe, beautiful, prosperous and proud community by inspiring hope and working together to achieve a shared vision.
+The mission of the Ferguson Road Initiative (FRI) is to transform Far East Dallas into a safe, beautiful, prosperous and proud community by inspiring hope and working together to achieve a shared vision.

-FRI facilitates the community’s vision for the complete economic revitalization of far East Dallas, guided by our core values; Leadership, Community, Respect, Integrity, Stewardship.
+FRI facilitates the community’s vision for the complete economic revitalization of Far East Dallas, guided by our core values; Leadership, Community, Respect, Integrity, Stewardship.

 Established in 1998 as a nonprofit 501(c3) organization, the Ferguson Road Initiative was formed by neighborhood leadership.
-They united and began proactively addressing crime issues that were the root cause of the area’s urban blight, business degeneration, retail abandonment, poor DISD school performance, substandard multi-family housing and diminishing property values.
+We united and began proactively addressing crime issues that were the root cause of the area’s urban blight, business degeneration, retail abandonment, poor DISD school performance, substandard multi-family housing and diminishing property values.
 Today, FRI engages in law enforcement, community policing, health, education, and housing initiatives in a holistic effort to restore this Far East Dallas community through crime reduction, public safety, economic development, and quality of life programs benefiting more than 73,000 residents.

 “The Ferguson Road Initiative has spent the last 13 years working to ‘weed out’ crime and to ‘seed in’ human resources by growing people, their lives and their families.